 - daycare groceries and cleaning supplies (about 14%),

 - new toys, furniture, or outdoor equipment

 - repairs to our homes caused by running the daycare (5% – 20%),

 - not to mention paying high-quality staff.

 If you do the math, you’ll see that we’re making much less than minimum wage.
 This still does not touch on the precious time we spend planning and putting everything together because we love your children and want the best for them.
 I wish parents realized that although we love your children, what we do is a profession.
 Please treat us with the same respect they would like anyone else that provides them with a service; by paying us in a timely fashion, respecting our policies and procedures, and just showing some common courtesy and respect.

 Doing everything for kids is not good for them

-Learning to put on their own coat or shoes is an important part of development for a child and a great way to build self-esteem.
+Learning to put on their coat or shoes is an essential part of development for a child and a great way to build self-esteem.
 Children are in training for life here.
-When you stop and think, do you really want to send your child to school someday not being able to button their coat or put on their shoe or carry their tray in the cafeteria?
+When you stop and think, do you want to send your child to school someday, not being able to button their coat or put on their shoe or carry their tray in the cafeteria?
 The teachers at school cannot do everything for 25 kids.

 Good days and bad days just like any other job